SteveKGYang/MentalLLaMA/README.md

 performances of the latest LLMs such as ChatGPT and GPT-4 on generating explanations for mental health analysis.
 Based on the findings, we build the Interpretable Mental Health Instruction (IMHI) dataset with 105K instruction samples, the first multi-task and multi-source instruction-tuning dataset for interpretable mental health analysis on social media.
-Based on the IMHI dataset, We propose MentalLLaMA, the first open-source instruction-following LLMs for interpretable mental health analysis.
-MentalLLaMA can perform mental health analysis on social media data and generate high-quality explanations for its predictions.
+Based on the IMHI dataset, We propose MentaLLaMA, the first open-source instruction-following LLMs for interpretable mental health analysis.
+MentaLLaMA can perform mental health analysis on social media data and generate high-quality explanations for its predictions.
 We also introduce the first holistic evaluation benchmark for interpretable mental health analysis with 19K test samples, which covers 8 tasks and 10 test sets.
 Our contributions are presented in these 2 papers: